3rd Canadian Ministry

 The Third Canadian Ministry was the second cabinet chaired by Prime Minister John A. Macdonald.
 It governed Canada from 17 October 1878 to 6 June 1891, including the 4th, 5th, and 6th Canadian Parliaments, as well as the first three months of the 7th.
-The government was formed by the Liberal-Conservative Party in coalition with the old Conservative Party of Canada.
+The government was formed by the old Conservative Party of Canada.
 Macdonald was also Prime Minister in the First Canadian Ministry.